Atlas-OS/docs/docs/getting-started/installation.md

     If you opt to install from a USB stick, you still need your `AtlasFiles` folder, so don't accidentally wipe it.

     <h3>Installing via USB</h3>

     1. Disconnect your ethernet cable
     2. Install Windows using your USB stick
     3. Skip to [**Initial Setup (OOBE)**](#initial-setup-oobe)

 ??? danger "Bypassing Windows 11 Requirements (optional)"

     To bypass Windows 11 requirements, you can open the `Bypass Windows 11 Requirements.cmd` script in your folder before continuing.
     Before attempting to bypass the requirements, check if you can enable any BIOS settings to meet them first, such as TPM and Secure Boot.

     :simple-windows10: We recommend using Windows 10 instead of bypassing requirements.

-Before proceeding, back up any necessary files to external storage or cloud platform.
+Before proceeding, back up any necessary files to an external storage or cloud platform.

 However, your current installation (including user data) should be copied to a `Windows.old` folder in your Windows drive on your new install.
-You can delete this after you have reinstalled, which will be covered later on.
+You can delete this after you have reinstalled it, which will be covered later on.

 1. Disconnect any cables providing your computer internet, such as an ethernet cable.
 Do not reconnect it until instructed to do so